Table of Contents

-Amazon constantly changes up their process for making a seller account on their platform.
-Here, we are going to teach you how to make an Amazon seller account in 2020 — the year that you are likely to see the most number of sales on the platform.
+Amazon constantly changes its process for making a seller account on the platform.
+Here, we will teach you how to create an Amazon account in 2022 — the year that you are likely to see the most sales on the platform.

 In this section, we are going to take a look at the steps to register as a seller on Amazon.
 Do bear in mind that a seller account on Amazon is different from a buyer’s account.
 If you have a buyer’s account, you still need to register to sell on the platform, however, you can use the same email address and password to do so.
 For this process, we are going to assume that you want to learn how to make an Amazon seller account for a business user as opposed to an individual or low-volume user (i.e. if you are planning to sell more than 40 products per month).